msvalen/URL-Shortener/README.md

 ### Future implementation
 - [ ] Have link returned take you directly to correct webpage
-- [ ] Do the redirection work without middle page
+- [x] Do the redirection work without middle page
-- [ ] Add url check to the input
+- [x] Add url check to the input
-- [ ] Have link with the full address that takes you directly to the page
 - [ ] Make link that appears a clickable button that copy the link
-- [ ] Deploy in Heroku
+- [x] Deploy in Heroku